jerr-it/SpreadSimulator/README.md

 1. ~~Config via JSON~~
 2. ~~Statistics export using CSV~~
 3. ~~CLI Options/Flags~~
+4. R0 and Re
-4. NoGUI option
+5. NoGUI option
-5. (Live?)
+6. (Live?)
 Visual Statistics
-6. More Rendering Backends
+7. More Rendering Backends
-7. ???
+8. ???
-8. Profit
+9. Profit

 ## How it works
 In the following text the phrase within parenthesis will be a reference to above code snippets comments.